-Neither the principal nor the return of the products we distribute and/or manage is guaranteed by us.
-As such, we do not bear any liabilities for any loss to the capital of the products, provided that (i) the distribution and management of the concerned products are conducted in the normal course of business; (ii) we have no fraud or gross negligence during the course of distribution and management, and have no intentional misconduct which will harm the interests of either the fund or the limited partners, and (iii) we have not conducted any other acts which are deemed to breach our fiduciary duty.
+Neither the principal nor the return of the products we distribute or manage is guaranteed by us.
+As such, we do not bear any liabilities for any loss to the capital of the products, provided that (i) the distribution and management of the concerned products are conducted in the ordinary course of business; (ii) we have no fraud or gross negligence during the course of distribution and management, and have no intentional misconduct which will harm the interests of either the fund or the limited partners, and (iii) we have not conducted any other acts which are deemed to breach our fiduciary duty.
 Because we serve as the general partner or manager for the funds, we have fiduciary duty to the limited partners or the investors.
 Our asset management business is subject to inherent risks if we are deemed to breach our fiduciary duty.
-If we are deemed to breach our fiduciary duty, such as by failing to establish and/or implement appropriate controls for the handling and processing of our clients' cash investments, we may be exposed to risks and losses.
-We also could experience losses on our principal in a fund taking the form of limited liability partnership for which we act as the general partner, as the general partner shall bear unlimited joint and several liability for the debts of such limited liability partnership.
-Furthermore, as PRC laws and regulations are silent on the legal segregation of losses or liabilities incurred by contract-based private funds and assets of the fund manager, it is unclear whether our assets will be subject to third-party claims arising out of losses or liabilities incurred by contract-based private funds we manage and we cannot assure you that our assets will not be exposed to such claims.
-If the assets managed by our asset management business become exposed to such claims, our future growth will be materially and adversely affected.
+If so, such as failing to establish or implement appropriate controls when handling and processing our clients' cash investments, we may be exposed to risks and losses.
+We could also experience losses on our principal in a fund in the form of limited liability partnership for which we act as the general partner, as the general partner typically bears unlimited liabilities for the debts of a limited liability partnership.
+Furthermore, as PRC laws and regulations are silent on the legal segregation of losses or liabilities incurred by contract-based private funds and assets of the fund manager, it is unclear whether our assets will be subject to third-party claims arising from losses or liabilities incurred by contract-based private funds we manage and we cannot assure you that our assets will not be subject to such claims.
+If the assets managed by us is subject to such claims, our future growth may be materially and adversely affected.